afujimoto/MIVcall/README.md

 **bam file**; Sorted bam. (index file for bam (.bai) is required.)

 **microsatellte region file**; List of microsatellte (tab-separated text or .gz file).
 Microsatellte region files are provided.
-User defined microsatellte lies can be used.
+User defined microsatellte lists can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellte\>
 22      17283835        17283839        A